gvwilson/thirdbit/src/fiction/santas/index.md

 "When sensible folk wouldn't listen to their nonsense, they just started *doing* stuff.
-Santas making socks and cutlery and what-not, elves sneaking into places they didn't belong to make deliveries…"
+Santas making socks and cutlery and what-not, elves sneaking into places they didn't belong and deliverin' stuff…"

 "So what happened?"
 Finner asked,
 looking into his tea so that he didn't have to make eye contact.

-"Turned out a lot more people agreed with them than anyone would have though," Santa Hood said wearily.
+"Turned out a lot more people agreed with them than anyone would have thought," Santa Hood said wearily.
 "Or didn't exactly agree with them but figured it was none of their business or they didn't have a right to say it was wrong.